neelamkoshiya/Chatbot/README.md

 We will first work to create the backend of the application.
 We are leveraging lambda to orchestrate the flow and pull the customer data from dynamo DB table.
 We are leveraging SNS for customer notification

 #### 1) Dynamo DB - Customer Table
-Login into your AWS account.In the search bar of the console, type Dynamodb.
+Login into your AWS account.
+Please ensure you perform the lab in us-east-1 region(Virginia) only and the lab is case sensitive so ensure the case is correct for the name of the table and chat bot intent.
+In the search bar of the console, type Dynamodb.

 Click "create table"
 ![Alt Text](https://github.com/neelamkoshiya/Chatbot/blob/master/Artifacts/Images/Screen%20Shot%202020-02-25%20at%204.07.31%20PM.png)